PLANT-POWERED · PROTEIN-PACKED · DAILY

 In the film, they presented a study where participants ate red bean burritos.

-If you're worried about the long preparation process (soaking or sprouting), you can make your life easy and buy canned cooked red beans or look for frozen cooked red beans in the supermarket freezers.
+If you're worried about the long preparation process of beans (soaking or sprouting), you can make your life easy and buy canned cooked red beans or look for frozen cooked red beans in the supermarket freezers.

 Red bean burrito

-Try it; they come out as soft as butter.
+Try it—it comes out soft as butter.

 The bean mixture contains some chopped tomatoes, chili, cilantro, garlic, paprika, and lemon juice.

-Feel like adding corn and avocado?
+Want to add corn and avocado?
 Go for it.

-(And you'd be surprised—there's even a decent amount of protein).
+(And you'd be surprised, there's even a decent amount of protein).

 Red bean burrito